Telomeres and Aging: How Perceived Stress Impacts Your HealthReading Time: 8 minutes

 There are often stressful life situations from which it is just not possible to escape.
 For instance, major health problems for you or a close family member; being involved with someone dealing with an addiction; losing your home; major financial difficulties; being the victim of sexual or other types of harassment; loss of employment; long periods of unemployment; going through a divorce; ongoing arguments with a spouse or close family member or friend; being a caregiver for an adult or child with a serious illness; or the death of someone close to you.
 All of these things (and more) are major life challenges.

 If you cannot get out of a stressful situation, the one thing you can do is train yourself to react to the situation differently.
 Dr. Blackburn calls this developing “stress resilience.”
 Our perception of stress, rather than the actual situation, is the major determinant.
 Studies show that being under chronic stress does not inevitably lead to damaged telomeres.
-Interestingly, it seems that our attitude toward stress and how we deal with what comes makes all the difference.

 Your Attitude Impacts Your Telomeres